Couples therapy: Basic principles

-Changes in situations, like financial state, physical health, and the influence of other family members can have a profound influence on the conduct, responses, and actions of the individuals in a relationship.
+Changes in circumstances, like financials, physical health, and the influence of other family members can significantly influence the conduct, responses, and actions of the individuals in a relationship.

-Often, it is an interaction between two or more factors, and frequently, it is not just one of the people who have been involved that exhibit such traits.
-Relationship influences are reciprocal: it takes each person involved to cause problems, as well as manage them.
+Often, it is an interaction between two or more factors, and frequently, it is not just one of the people involved who exhibit such traits.
+Relationship influences are reciprocal: each person involved contributes to causing and managing problems.

-A viable solution to the problem, and setting these relationships back on track, may be to reorient the individuals' perceptions and emotions - how one looks at or responds to situations, and how one feels about them.
+A viable solution to the problem, and setting these relationships back on track, may be to reorient the individuals' perceptions and emotions - how one views or responds to situations, and how one feels about them.
 Perceptions of, and emotional responses to, a relationship are contained within an often unexamined mental map of the relationship, also called a 'love map' by John Gottman.
 These can be explored collaboratively and discussed openly.
 The core values they comprise can then be understood and respected, or changed when no longer appropriate.
-This implies that each person takes equal responsibility for awareness of the problem as it arises, awareness of their own contribution to the problem, and making some fundamental changes in thought and feeling.
+This implies that each person takes equal responsibility for awareness of the problem as it arises, awareness of their own contribution to the problem, and making fundamental changes in thought and feeling.

-The next step is to adopt conscious, structural changes to the inter-personal relationships, and evaluate the effectiveness of those changes over time.
+The next step is to adopt conscious, implement structural changes to the inter-personal relationships, and evaluate the effectiveness of those changes over time.

 Indeed, "typically for those close personal relations, there is a certain degree in 'interdependence' - which means that the partners are alternately mutually dependent on each other.
 As a special aspect of such relations, something contradictory is put outside: the need for intimacy and for autonomy."